 shown in the first link in this answer was previously in my trade box.

 which it was originally assigned?
-How can I find out the name and address of the vehicle owner to which the
+How can I find out the name and address of the vehicle owner to whom the

 plate was issued?

-- A: Beats me.
-I get asked this question a lot, but I have no idea
+- A: You probably can't.
+I get asked this question a lot, but I have

-whether such information is even available.
-I've suggested to numerous people wanting this information to
+no idea whether such information is even available.
+I've suggested to numerous people wanting this

-try contacting the state archives and/or motor vehicle department for the appropriate state.
-However, I've
+information to try contacting the state archives and/or motor vehicle department for the appropriate state.

-never heard back from anyone telling me they were successful.
-I can tell you that it would probably be
+However, I've never heard back from anyone telling me they were successful.
+I can tell you that it would

-difficult to even track down the right person in a motor vehicle department who could even give you an accurate
+probably be difficult to even track down the right person in a motor vehicle department who could even give you an

 public.
 If you know or find out anything more about this topic, please let me know.